cypress-visual-regression/cypress-visual-regression/README.md

 })
 ```

 Pay attention to the `type` option.
-Use 'base' to capture baseline images, and 'regression' to compare current
+Use 'base' to generate baseline images, and 'regression' to compare current
 screenshot to the base screenshot

 In your support file *cypress/support/e2e.js* add the following: